Skip to content

 2. Fill in the fields.

 3. Click Select Files to upload a file.
+Keep in mind that this step only applies to fields that need you to upload an attachment.
 The File Upload appears only if the schema included the $Files field in the configuration of Domino REST API.

 1. Select the file you want to upload.
 You can select more than one file to upload.